cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   ANIMAL, a Java based animation software.

 - We also got the allowance to integrate enhanced versions of:
-  - the Flash animation for AES by Enrique Zabala,
+  - the two Flash animations for AES by Enrique Zabala,
   - the Flash animation for Enigma by Dr. Frank Spiess,
   - the number theory e-learning program by Martin Ramberger.
   All rights for a usage outside the free context of CrypTool application remain with the appropriate owners/authors.

-- The companies (See chapter 1.2)
+- The companies (see chapter 1.2)
   - Secude IT Security Ltd,
   - Shamus Software Ltd and
   - cv cryptovision Ltd